hikoworks/hikogui/docs/skeleton.md

 ### Assignment

-An assignment operator is different from an inplace-operation.
-An inplace-operation will modify a value of an existing variable.
+An assignment operator is different from an Inplace-operation.
+An Inplace-operation will modify a value of an existing variable.
 An assignment operator will create or replace a variable at the current scope.